Find helpful resources, answers and information for University of Michigan-Dearborn alumni.

 - Networking and volunteer opportunities

-Contact the U-M Athletic Office at 734-764-0247 or visit their website to obtain information on receiving an application for U-M season football tickets or individual U-M game tickets.
+Contact the U-M Athletic Department at 734-764-0247 or visit their website to obtain information on receiving an application for U-M season football tickets or individual U-M game tickets.
 You will need your 10-digit alumni LID number (000----------) to submit application for tickets.
-Due to the high volume of requests, all applications to the Athletic Department may not be fulfilled upon first request
+Due to the high volume of requests, all applications to the Athletic Department may not be fulfilled upon first request.

 Official transcripts can only be obtained from the UM-Dearborn Office of Registration and Records.
 Alumni Relations cannot prepare and send transcripts.
 Enrollment Services/Office of Registration and Records can provide procedural help and information in obtaining your transcript via phone at 313-583-6500 or on their website.

 Many alumni support the University with financial contributions to scholarships, research, capital campaigns, memorials, or planned and estate giving.
 Gifts made to UM-Dearborn are received and administered by the Institutional Advancement Office.
 Gifts are tax deductible to the extent allowed by law, with special tax credits for Michigan residents for contributions to the University.
 Information on giving to UM-Dearborn can be obtained from Institutional Advancement at 313-593-5130.